-Haggis is perhaps the quintessential dish of Scotland, and makes a wonderful meal for celebrations, famously such as Burn's Night.
+Haggis is perhaps the quintessential dish of Scotland and makes a wonderful meal for celebrations, such as, famously, Burns Night.

-- For a superior Haggis look to your local butcher who will produce a much better haggis than the mass produced versions filled into plastic casings and sold in most supermarkets.
-Your butcher will also give you all the advice you require about quantity, storage and cooking.
+- For a superior Haggis, look to your local butcher to produce a much better haggis than the mass-produced versions packed into plastic casings and sold in most supermarkets.
+Your butcher will also give you all the advice you require about quantity, storage. and cooking.

-- Most butchers will have their own secret formula which could include pork or even venison even though Haggis is traditionally made using lamb and beef offal with oatmeal and seasoning.
-They will rarely give their secret away!
+- Most butchers will have their own secret formula which could include pork or even venison, even though Haggis is traditionally made using lamb and beef offal with oatmeal and seasoning.
+These butchers will rarely give their secrets away.

 - As a starter, you need approximately 100g/ 4oz per person and as a main, 150g-200g/6-8oz per person.

-- According to the Guild, important to note is Haggis is already cooked so all that needs to be done before serving is to reheat until piping hot
+- According to the Guild, important to note is Haggis is already cooked, so all that needs to be done before serving is to reheat it until piping hot

-- Should you be brave enough to make your own Haggis, then you will need to order a lamb or pigs pluck – the lungs, heart and liver - from your butcher plus either a plastic or natural casing to cook it in.
+- Should you be brave enough to make your own haggis, then you will need to order lamb or pig pluck – the lungs, heart, and liver - from your butcher plus either a plastic or natural casing to cook it in.